OpsHubProduct/OpsHub-Docs-Validation-Space/docs/integrate/mapping-configuration.md

 ## Entity Mention Sync Behaviour

 * If source system supports entity mention, but the target system does not support it:
-  * Mentioned entity from the source system will sync to the target system, as per the mention sync option configured in **OpsHub Integration Manager**.
+  * Mentioned entity from the source system will sync to the target system, as per the mention sync option configured in **<code class="expression">space.vars.SITENAME</code>**.
   * It is recommended to configure either Option 1 or Option 2.
 Otherwise, the following sync failure will occur:
     `"entity mention synchronization with opshub redirection url is not supported for the target end system, so to retry this failure edit the mapping to change the mention sync setting to other than opshub redirection url."`
 * If source mapped field supports entity mention, but target mapped field does not: